dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-zips-ios.md

 # Resolve a threat found by Zimperium zIPS

 Zimperium zIPS is a Mobile Threat Defender service that identifies potential threats on your iOS devices.
-These threats are reported to the Company Portal app, and appear as unresolved,noncompliant issues.
+These threats are reported to the Company Portal app, and appear as unresolved, noncompliant issues.
 If your device is identified as being noncompliant, you may be unable to:

 * Connect to corporate e-mail
 * Connect to corporate Wi-Fi